zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/custom.md

             # You can get the settings your orchestrator like so.
             # The settings are the "dynamic" part of your orchestrators config,
-            # optionally defined when you register your orchestrator but optionally
+            # optionally defined when you register your orchestrator but can be
             # overridden at runtime.
             step_settings = cast(
                 MyOrchestratorSettings, self.get_settings(step)